 Welcome to WorkStrong Physiotherapy

-Workstrong Physiotherapy is a private Physiotherapy Practice formerly located in the Brunswick Private Hospital.
-We have now moved to a new premises across the road at 81 Moreland Rd Coburg, just 15 minutes north of the CBD.
+Workstrong Physiotherapy is a private Physiotherapy Practice just 15 minutes north of the CBD.
 Convenient parking is available in the hospital carpark or on Moreland Rd.
-Tram and Train stops are within walking distance.
+Tram and Train stops are within easy walking distance.

 So if you have had an Acute injury, Sports injury, or suffer from chronic Back, Neck, joint or Muscle pain, Headaches and Poor Posture - Act now!
 Its never to late to improve your posture, get better health and more energy so that you can enjoy living life again.